MileHacker Logo

 Public Transportation in Bangui

-Public transportation in Bangui is largely informal and lacks the structured systems found in lots of other countries.
-Pool taxis and motorcycle taxis, known locally as "bendskin," are the main forms of public transport.
+Mass transit in Bangui is largely informal and lacks the structured systems found in numerous other countries.
+Shared taxis and motorcycle taxis, known locally as "bendskin," are the main forms of public transport.
 There are no formal metro systems, established city bus systems (beyond limited inter-city routes), or tram services.

 Aspects